Chameleon vision

 The chameleon is among the most highly visually-oriented lizards, using this sense in prey capture, mating behavior, and predator avoidance.
 Unique features of chameleon vision include a negative lens, a positive cornea, and monocular focusing.
 The development of the chameleon visual system could have evolved to aid in prey capture and/or in predator avoidance.

 The angle, or amplitude, of eye movement in chameleons is very large for a vertebrate and the eyes move independently of each other.
 This allows a chameleon to watch an approaching object while simultaneously scanning the rest of its environment.
 Chameleon eyes protrude laterally from the head, giving the lizard panoramic sight.
 An eyelid fused to the pupil protects the eyes, leaving only a small part exposed.
 With a negative (nearsighted or concave) lens and a positive (farsighted or convex) cornea, chameleons use a method of monocular focusing to judge distance called corneal accommodation.
 Each eye focuses independently, which is achieved by the chameleon eye’s unique anatomy of separated nodal and center points of the eye.
 Finally, “striated rather than smooth ciliary muscle in sauropsids” allows for rapid focusing.

 Negative lens

 Chameleon eyes feature a negative lens, meaning that the lens is concave.
 This increases retinal image size, allowing more precise focusing.
 In fact, image magnification in chameleons is higher in a scaled comparison to all other vertebrates eyes.

 Positive cornea

-While the lens are negative, the cornea of chameleon eyes are positive, meaning that it is convex.
+While the lens is negative, the cornea of chameleon eye is positive, meaning it is convex.
 The increased power of the cornea also contributes to more precise focusing than in other vertebrates.
 The cornea improves sight resolution in a narrower field of vision.